 When lenders ask for your bank statements you can expect them to look for a variety of things.
-However, their one overriding objective is to assess whether you are the sort of person who manages money responsibly and is, therefore, likely to maintain regular mortgage payments.
+However, their one overriding objective is to assess whether you are the sort of First Time Buyer in York who manages money responsibly and is, therefore, likely to maintain regular mortgage payments.
 In recent months, one trend, in particular, has come to the fore and that is the question of gambling transactions on bank statements.

 Therefore, you need to consider what these, and other elements of your personal banking, can say about you.
 So, with regards to gambling, what questions do we need to answer in particular?